anyaevostinar/anyaevostinar.github.io/classes/361-s25/project.md

 ### Helpful things
 If you are doing an Avida paper, check out the guide for [logic nine tasks](logic-nine) and [new instructions](instructions-guide).
+Also note that Avida rewarded organisms with "merit" and you will instead reward organisms with points, as you did in the digital evolution project.

 ## Assessment
 Generally, you will be assessed based on the specifications above.